-The HemoSphere advanced monitoring platform is intended to be used by qualified personnel or trained clinicians in a critical care environment for monitoring of hemodynamic parameters in patients undergoing treatment, including for sepsis, acute respiratory distress syndrome (ARDS), or COVID-19 in a hospital setting.
+The HemoSphere advanced monitoring platform is intended to be used by qualified personnel or trained clinicians in a critical care environment in a hospital setting.

 The HemoSphere advanced monitoring platform is intended for use with compatible Edwards Swan-Ganz and oximetry catheters, and FloTrac, FloTrac IQ/Acumen IQ, and TruWave DPT sensors.